Shangardevi/LendingClubCaseStudy/README.md

 # Lending Club Case Study
--To be able to identify risky loan applicants, such loans can be reduced thereby reducing the risk of loss.
+To be able to identify risky loan applicants, such loans can be reduced thereby reducing the risk of loss.<br />
--The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as-
+The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as <br /><br />
-	-Denying the loan
+	-Denying the loan<br />
-	-Reducing the amount of loan,
+	-Reducing the amount of loan,<br />
-	-Lending (to risky applicants) at a higher interest rate, etc.
+	-Lending (to risky applicants) at a higher interest rate, etc.<br />

-## Table of Contents
+## Table of Contents<br />
 * [General Info](#general-information)
 * [Technologies Used](#technologies-used)
 * [Conclusions](#conclusions)